Freeport of Riga

 Riga Free Port (Rīgas brīvosta) is a major port on the east coast of the Baltic Sea, located in Riga, the capital of Latvia.
-It stretched for 15 kilometers along both banks of the Daugava within the city limits, the area of the port is 1962 ha, water area - 6,348 hectares.
+It stretches for 15 km along both banks of the Daugava.
+Within the city limits, the area of the port is 1962 ha, with a water area of 6,348 ha.
 Navigation is carried out year-round.
-Most of the cargo turnover is made up of transit cargoes from and to CIS.
-The main objects of cargo handling are coal, oil products, timber, fertilizer and container cargoes.
+Most of the cargo turnover is made up of transit cargo to and from the Commonwealth of Independent States (CIS).
+The main objects of cargo handling are coal, oil products, timber, fertilizer and container cargo.
 While the Ventspils Free Port and Liepaja Port specialize in export, a significant part of the activities of the Freeport of Riga is import.
-At the beginning of the 2000s, the goods arriving at the Riga port amounted to 70 percent of the incoming freight turnover of all the Latvian ports taken together.
+In the early 2000s, the goods arriving at the Riga port amounted to 70 percent of the incoming freight turnover of all the Latvian ports taken together.

-In 2012, the Freeport of Riga took the 4th place in overall cargo turnover among the ports of the eastern Baltic (after Primorsk, St. Petersburg and Ust-Luga) and 3rd place in container freight turnover (after St. Petersburg and Klaipeda).
+In 2012, the Freeport of Riga took fourth place in overall cargo turnover among the ports of the eastern Baltic (after Primorsk, St. Petersburg and Ust-Luga) and third place in container freight turnover (after St. Petersburg and Klaipeda).